 Use the maps and information on this site to explore bicycle tours in Europe and bicycle tours in Asia, find the tour route that is right for you.

-This site is about bicycle routes, trails, and paths around the world that the authors have actually ridden or soon will be riding.
+WorldCycleWays is about bicycle routes, trails, and paths around the world that the authors have actually ridden or soon will be riding.

 Each of the routes are: